afknapping/github-from-scratch/_posts/2013-04-01-a-journal-that-makes-sense.md

 chapter: "one"
 ---

 Remember when we said a repository is like a folder with a journal?
 Well, unitl now you didn't really write in that journal yourself.
-Github did that for you.
+GitHub did that for you.
 That's the reason why your commit messages all look kind of the same:

     create index
     update index